DatGreekChick/learning-go-in-public/posts/Day1.md

 }
 ```

-Turns out you can use "factored" variables:
+Turns out you can also use "factored" variables (referenced below):

 ```go
 var (